4LOOPph/frontier/README.md

 To set a UserId:
 * `window.Frontier.setUserId('my-user-id')`
+Note:  'my-user-id' must in a string form or type of string even its a number, decimal and other numeric figure

 To enable verbose logging:
 * `window.Frontier.enableAppDebugging(true)` set true to enable debugging mode, default: false